Hixie/isd/servers/src/systems-server/techtree/README.md

 #### Story

-If the research results in a message to the player, it is represented using a story field.
-A story field can also specify story beats that have been reached, allowing several researches to all reflect the same point in the overall story, and allowing the next part of the story to pick up from any of them.
+Researches result in a message to the player, represented using a `story` field.
+A `story` field can also specify story beats that have been reached, allowing several researches to all reflect the same point in the overall story, and allowing the next part of the story to pick up from any of them.

+This field must be specified exactly once for normal researches, and must be omitted for `root` and `package` research blocks.

-The syntax is `story` and a colon `:`, followed by a comma-separated list of storybeat keywords, followed by a string.
+The syntax is `story` and a colon `:`, followed by a comma-separated list of storybeat keywords, followed by a string, and a semicolon `;`.
 The string is a message, which should use the syntax expected for `fcMessage` strings.

 The storybeat keywords are those that this research has hit.